MAHIN0093/recipes/README.md

-# recipe
-A recipe website only in html and some css.Nothing fancy.
+A recipe website only in html and some css.